canjs/can-stache-bindings/readme.md

 ### <code>{^$child-prop}="key"</code>

-  Exports the element's `childProp` property or attribute to [can.stache.key] in the parent [can.view.Scope scope].
+  Exports the element's `childProp` property or attribute to [can-stache.key] in the parent [can-view-scope scope].
 It also updates
   `key` with the value of `childProp` when `childProp` changes.

   ```